WeitlerT/WeitlerT.github.io/_portfolio/periodic-table-android.md

 ---
-title: "Android App - Periodic Table"
+title: "Android - Periodic Table"
 excerpt: "An android application I made with a classmate for our HCI class.
 We set out to make a simplified table with easy to read information."
 header:
   image: #Image for the top goes here